tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 categories: Traveling
 thumbnail:  /images/bahamas-album/bahamas-thumbnail.jpg
 ---
 The best part about the Bahamas is that it sounds relaxing.
-For the last week of May, everything was a little calmer, a little breezier, and little more easygoing -- because I was in the *Bahamas*.
+For the last week of May, everything was a little calmer, a little breezier, and a little more easygoing -- because I was in the *Bahamas*.
 I was lucky enough to spend my entire time there fly fishing off the island of Andros with my two cousins, uncle, and dad.

 {% bluebox %}